 Microsoft is downplaying the release of purported vulnerabilities in Internet Explorer 6.
 The flaws were revealed late last week.

-"We have not been made aware of any active exploits of the reported vulnerabilities or customer impact at this time, but we are aggressively investigating the
+"We have not been made aware of any active exploits of the reported vulnerabilities or customer impact at this time, but we are aggressively investigating the public reports," said Stephen Toulouse, security program manager for Microsoft Security Response Center, in a statement.

 If a fix is needed, the company will take "appropriate action to protect" customers, either in the monthly patch release or an out-of-cycle patch, Toulouse said.